localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 * Each host port can only be bound once, whereas container ports are separate from each other and multiple containers can bind to the same port.

 We already resolve the first issue by using the domain name `localhost.localstack.cloud` in our documentation and examples.
-This domain name is publically registered and resolves to the IP address `127.0.0.1`.
+This domain name is publicly registered and resolves to the IP address `127.0.0.1`.
 This allows us to present a valid TLS certificate when using HTTPS from the host, but does not remove the connectivity problem.
 You can check that the domain maps to `127.0.0.1` by running: